 What happens to the debt

-Once you are bankrupt, lenders cannot ask you for payments.
-When it ends, all debts in your name are cleared.
+Once you are in an insolvency procedure, lenders cannot ask you for payments.
+When the procedure ends, all debts in your name are released.

-It doesn't include all debt, eg child support, court ordered fines.
-Unlike the other two options, Bankruptcy does include your student loan.
+Not all debts are included child support, court ordered fines and reparation must still be paid.
+Unlike NAP or DRO, Bankruptcy does include your student loan.

 During Bankruptcy you can keep: